+The methodology and standard values are presented according to WHO recommendations (WHO, 2010).
 A complete collection of the semen is fundamental for a correct analysis.
-To confirm pathological findings, at least two semen analyses are needed due to high inter-individual variations.
+To confirm pathological findings, two semen analyses at least 7 days apart are needed due to high inter-individual variations.
 Two days of sexual abstinence are recommended before the collection of the specimen.

 After collection, the semen is stored in an incubator at 37 degrees Celsius.
 After 30–60 minutes, the consistency and appearance of the sperm is examined.
 After complete liquefaction, the volume and the pH are measured.
 In a first microscopic examination, the morphology and mobility of spermatozoa is assessed and the dilution for the sperm count is determined.
 After dilution of the semen and counting of the spermatozoa concentration, a smear specimen of semen is made for staining.
 The morphology of sperm is examined with the stained semen specimen.
+The WHO recommends the Papanicolaou, the Shorr or the Diff-Quick staining.
 Depending of the findings and clinical information, special investigations are initiated (vitality testing, inflammation and immunological tests, measurement of fructose) or the semen can be used for cryopreservation.

 Normal Findings and Differential Diagnosis of Semen Analysis

 Immediately after ejaculation, the semen is usually a coagulum of various consistencies.
 The semen liquefies within 5–25 min at room temperature or in an incubator, some specimens may take longer and make the semen difficult to analyze.
 Normal liquid semen has a homogeneous, gray-opaque color.
 It is less opaque, if the sperm concentration is low.
 Some diseases cause a change in semen color: red-brown (hematospermia) or yellow (jaundice, intake of vitamins or drugs).